-- Metadata with a reference to your application’s internal customer ID
+- Metadata with a reference to the internal customer ID of your application

-Store your application’s internal customer ID in the metadata attribute.
+Store the internal customer ID of you application in the metadata attribute.
 Like most Stripe resources, the Customer resource includes a Metadata object hash to flexibly store contextual key-value information.
 To aid in auditing and support, store your internal customer ID as a key-value pair on the Customer resource.
 This allows you to search for the customer using your internal reference ID.
 Conversely, we recommend storing Stripe customer IDs against the internal customer model of your application.

 Billing and shipping addresses

-While a shipping address is most relevant to businesses delivering physical goods, a billing address is useful because it’s displayed on invoices, credit notes, and receipts—a common requirement for tax compliance.
+While a shipping address is most relevant to businesses delivering physical goods, a billing address is useful because it displays on invoices, credit notes, and receipts—a common requirement for tax compliance.

 Email and PDF language localization